Extracting representations of cognition across neuroimaging studies improves brain decoding: Results

 Studies with diverse cognitive focus benefit from using multi-study modeling.
+The different decoding tasks have varying difficulties---we report performance sorted by chance level in \autoref{fig:sorted_quantitative}, \nameref{S1B_appendix}.
 Among the highest accuracy gains, we find cognitive control (stop-signal), classification studies, and localizer-like protocols.
 Our corpus contains many of such studies; as a result, multi-study decoding has access to many more samples to gather information on the associated cognitive networks.
-The activation of these networks is better captured, thereby leading to the observed improvement.
+The activation of these networks is better captured in the shared part of the model, thereby leading to the observed improvement.
 In contrast, for a few studies, among which \acsfont{HCP} and \acsfont{LA5C}, we observe a slight negative transfer effect.
-This is not surprising---as \acsfont{HCP} holds 900 subjects, it may not benefit from the aggregation of much smaller studies; \acsfont{LA5C} focuses on higher-level cognitive processes with limited counterparts in the other studies, which prevents effective transfer.
+This is not surprising---as \acsfont{HCP} holds 900 subjects, it may not benefit from the aggregation of much smaller studies; \acsfont{LA5C} focuses on higher-level cognitive processes with limited counterparts in the other studies, which precludes effective transfer.

-\autoref{fig:nature_quantitative}b shows that simply projecting data onto resting-state functional networks instead of using our three-layer model does not significantly improve decoding, although the net accuracy gain varies from study to study.
-Adding a \textit{task-optimized}---supervised---dimension reduction is thus necessary to improve overall decoding accuracy.
-Functional contrasts that are either easy or very hard to decode do not benefit much from multi-study modeling, whereas classes with a balanced-accuracy around 80\% experience the largest decoding improvement (\autoref{fig:nature_quantitative}c). \autoref{fig:nature_quantitative}d shows that the benefit of multi-study modeling is higher for smaller studies, confirming that out method boosts their inter-subject decoding performance.
+\autoref{fig:nature_quantitative}B shows that simply projecting data onto resting state functional networks instead of using our three-layer model does not significantly improve decoding, although the net accuracy gain varies from study to study.
+Adding a second \textit{task-optimized}---supervised---dimension reduction is thus necessary to improve overall decoding accuracy.
+Functional contrasts that are either easy or very hard to decode do not benefit much from multi-study modeling, whereas classes with a balanced-accuracy around 80\% experience the largest decoding improvement (\autoref{fig:nature_quantitative}).
+We attribute this to two causes: easy-to-decode studies do not benefit from the extra signal provided by other studies, while some studies in our corpus are simply too hard to decode due to a low signal-to-noise ratio. \autoref{fig:nature_quantitative}D shows that the benefit of multi-study modeling is higher for smaller studies, confirming that the proposed method boosts their inter-subject decoding performance.